metarhia/impress/README.md

 - Install to the current folder: `npm install impress`
 - Install using package.json: add to `dependencies` and run `npm install`
 - Installation scripts for an empty server (from the scratch)
-  - For CentOS 6 `/deploy/centos6x32.sh` and `centos6x64.sh`
-  (tested on CentOS 6.6 32/64bit minimal)
-  - For CentOS 7 `/deploy/centos7x64.sh`
+  - For CentOS 7 x64 `/deploy/centos7x64.sh`
-  (tested on CentOS 7.0 with systemd 64bit minimal)
-  - For Ubuntu 14 and 15 `/deploy/ubuntu.sh`
+  - For Ubuntu 14, 16 and 18 `/deploy/ubuntu.sh`
-  (tested on Ubuntu 14.04 64bit minimal)
-  - For Debian 7 and 8 `/deploy/debian.sh`
+  - For Debian 8 and 9 `/deploy/debian.sh`
-  (tested for Debian 7.5 64bit minimal)
-  - For Fedora 22, 23, 24 and 25 for x64 `/deploy/fedora.sh`
+  - For Fedora 27, 28, 29 for x64 `/deploy/fedora.sh`

-You can prepare scripts based on examples above and run at a target server shell:
+You can prepare scripts based on examples above and run at a target server
+shell:
 `curl http://.../install.sh | sh` or `wget http://.../install.sh -O - | sh`

 If Impress Application Server is already installed in directory you want to